DasAdhikary122/Edge_avoiding_AMR/README.md

 original repository:https://github.com/Curious-Utkarsh/bot_ws

-🔄 Modified and maintained by Suman Das Adhikary -  Inspired by a workshop mentor https://github.com/Curious-Utkarsh
+🔄 Modified and maintained by Suman Das Adhikary -  Inspired by a workshop mentor @Curious-Utkarsh

 🧪 Designed for ROS 2 Jazzy and Gazebo Harmonic (2025+ compatibility)